braze-inc/braze-docs/_includes/contributing/minis/requesting_a_review.md

 ## Request a review

-Once you're ready for a member of the Braze Docs team to review your work, select **Ready for review**.
+When you're ready for a member of the Braze Docs team to review your work, select **Ready for review**.

 ![An example PR with 'Ready for review' highlighted.]()